← Back to writing

 Loosening the Reins

-AI is moving so fast that we're becoming the bottleneck.
-On coding agents as thought partners, the reversal of control, and where this all goes.
+— AI is moving so fast that we're becoming the bottleneck.
+On LLMs as idea search engines, the reversal of control, and where this all goes.

 Can anyone still keep up with AI?
 Every week brings a new model release, dozens of must-read papers, another wave of apps and tools being LLM-ified, and more SDKs quietly shipping with “copy as markdown” and “open in Claude” dropdowns in their documentation.
 At this rate, the next dropdown option will just say “open for human.”

 Coding agents have gotten scarily good.
-Opus 4.6 is my personal favourite and daily companion.
+Claude Opus 4.6 is my personal favourite and daily companion.
 I routinely get the feeling that it has to dumb things down for me.
 I am clearly becoming the bottleneck.
 Its reasoning capabilities, whatever that is exactly, are definitely good enough now for most use cases.
-Better than most human reasoning, anyway.
+Better than mine, certainly, on the days that matter.

 My former boss once told me I had the ability to hold a lot of state in my mind.
-I think I finally understand what he meant, because that’s exactly what these models do, except better.
+I think I finally understand what he meant, because that’s what I sense when working with the latest foundation models, except they’re much better at it.
 You can tell they follow and anticipate your train of thought, turning scattered rambling into coherent, well-formulated ideas.
 You can walk them through the most complex architecture refactors, complete with scope creep and half-formed intentions, and they capture everything perfectly.
 They even fill in the gaps you didn’t notice were there.
 That is a really powerful thing.

 Gradient Descent Through Idea Space